brl2002/BunchCharadesCodingChallenge/README.md

 ## Rules
 1. Don't spend too long on it. **2 hours** or less but you can spread it out over time.
-2. Commit often, preferably with emojis.
+2. Commit often, preferably with emojis 😆
 3. Have fun with it.